 Young’s started as a whitebait business, then later became famous for its potted shrimp, sold in distinctive blue pottery jars.
 It was responsible for a number of notable seafood firsts, including the commercialisation of scampi in the UK from 1946 and the marketing of the very first frozen prawns.

 Today, Young’s continues to build on its heritage and experience – and as the UK’s biggest specialist seafood brand leading the market with exciting new ideas to help people enjoy fish twice a week.

 Grimsby – one of Europe’s oldest fishing ports – has been home to Young’s for more than fifty years.

-The times when Grimsby dock was busy with hundreds of trawlers have now gone, but the town has embraced change to become a vibrant center of the UK food industry and the center of British seafood production.
+The times when Grimsby dock was busy with hundreds of trawlers have now gone, but the town has embraced change to become a vibrant centre of the UK food industry and the centre of British seafood production.

 We’re also very proud to have five specialist sites across Scotland employing nearly 2,000 people, developing and producing a wide range of products from Smoked Salmon to Scampi.